SN 2022jox: An extraordinarily ordinary Type II SN with Flash Spectroscopy: Light Curve Analysis

 \subsection{Lightcurve Evolution}

-In Figure \ref{fig:fulllc} we show the full optical and UV evolution of SN~2022jox over the first $\sim$ 300 days.
+In Figure \ref{fig:fulllc} we show the full optical and UV lightcurve evolution of SN~2022jox over the first $\sim$ 300 days.
 The $V$-band lightcurve peaks at $M_{V} = -17.25$ mag roughly 10 days after explosion (as seen in the bottom panel of Figure \ref{fig:colorcompare}).
 This is around the same timescale for the the $r$ and $i$ bands to also reach maximum, which is fairly typical for normal Type II SNe \citep{2014MNRAS.441..671A,2015MNRAS.451.2212G,2016ApJ...820...33R, Valenti16}.
-When compared to other Type II SNe shown in Figure \ref{fig:colorcompare}, the overall brightness of SN~2022jox is also fainter than objects both with (SN~2017ahn, SN~2014G) and without (SN~2017gmr, SN~2021yja) observed narrow flash features.
-This is consistent with the results from \citet{2023ApJ...952..119B} who found a wide absolute magnitude range for both SN with and without flash signatures.
+When compared to other Type II SNe shown in Figure \ref{fig:colorcompare}, the overall brightness of SN~2022jox is also fainter than objects both with (SN~2017ahn, SN~2014G) and without (SN~2017gmr, SN~2021yja) observed early narrow flash features.
+This is consistent with the results from \citet{2023ApJ...952..119B} who found a wide absolute magnitude range for SNe, both with and without flash signatures.
 What is also interesting is that we observe the rise and peak of the Swift $uvw1$, $uvw2$, and $uvm2$ lightcurves at roughly 2 days post-explosion.
-The UV peak is often missed due how quickly the shock breakout cools and the lack of extremely early time observations \citep{2014ApJ...787..157P}.
+The UV peak is often missed due to the quick cooling of the shock breakout and the lack of extremely early time observations \citep{2014ApJ...787..157P}.